sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 How to use SWIFT
 ****************

 In this page you will find documentation about the different SWIFT clients that are available.
+SWIFT can be addressed with its own native protocol and with the S3 protocol.
+With respect to S3 the following is supported:

+- Support AWS Signature Version 2, 4 (Version 4 is ready for only keystone)
+- Support Services APIs (GET)
+- Support Bucket APIs (GET/PUT/DELETE/HEAD)
+- Support Object APIs (GET/PUT/DELETE/HEAD)
+- Support Multipart Upload (required SLO middleware support)
+- Support S3 ACL (under development)

 .. contents::
     :depth: 10